SkiFire13/master-thesis-presentation/presentation.typ

   - Idea: improve strategy for player 0 until optimal

-  - Criteria: *play profiles*
+  - Criteria: *play profiles*, estimating how "good" a play is

-    - estimation of how "good" a play is
+    - $w$, the most relevant vertex of the cycle

-    - computation can be expensive
+    - $P$, the visited vertices more relevant than $w$

-    - depends only on the play
+    - $e$, the number of vertices visited before $w$

   // TODO: Example in two steps?
 ]